Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 We definitely do not recommend re-using the product.
 The bag was designed for temporary water storage and even if you use bleach, you run the risk of not getting all the bleach out and possibly ingesting it, as well as mold and other bacteria’s could form, making you very ill.

 Knowing this, we purposely designed the bag to be recyclable.
-In addition, that’s why we came up with deluxe kit with 3 liners, and remember you can always by replacement liners from our website at any time for $10.
+In addition, that’s why we came up with deluxe kit with 3 liners, and remember you can always by replacement liners from our website at any time.

 AND THE WINNER IS . . .